nschlimm/EasyKey.shellmenu/README.md

 # EasyKey.shellmenu

+The time when you forget your favorite commands is over! 💪

-Very simple script to generate menu and selections in your favorite shell environment. ✨
+EasyKey.shellmenu is a simple script to generate menus for command execution in your favorite shell environment. ✨

+- Execute your favorite commands with a keystroke
 - Use single or double column menu
-- Call shell functions or immediately execute shell command
+- Call user-defined shell functions or immediately execute shell command
 - Return to menu once command or function completed
 - Log executed commands

+👌 Increase your productivity and relax !

 # Get started